 There’s also an excellent section on At Home Workouts.
 I use them for vacation.

 This is another blog for women, and I’ll talk some “girly” issues here, so men, feel free to skip to the next one.

 I just love this blog because it gives me courage as a woman.

-It never takes more then five minutes of my day to skip though the beautiful photos, read a little of the post.
+It never takes more than five minutes of my day to skip through the beautiful photos, read a little of the post.
 But every time I find myself lost in those five minutes, I realize that I’m filled with hope.

-There is a beauty and bravery to it, a hope that family life can be amazing, adventurous, filled with happiness, ease, and love.
+There are beauty and bravery to it, a hope that family life can be amazing, adventurous, filled with happiness, ease, and love.